sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/Budget.md

  * Improve Sage Infrastructure, emphasizing improving the educational experience
     * William has about $68,000 of good ideas (exclusive of subject guides) [[attachment:stein-ideas.pdf]]

+ * Misc project estimates:
+{{{
+  * COSTS:
+     * libgap -- this is hard -- $5K
+     * improve misc group theory wrapping -- $3K

+     * graph theory improvements -- $4.5K  (good full summer project)

+     * plotting: 2d transformations -- $1K
+     * html5 canvas for matplotlib -- no clue  jason?

+     * interactive 3d -- no clue

+     * "clean up symbolics" -- burcin is already actively working on this, and will remain so for a while, funded by europe...

+     * maxima embedded -- not sure; ask nils (emails sent)

+I wonder if it would be better to just say that each of these is equivalent to a 1-quarter student project.
+However, in some cases, they can be most efficiently done by an expert somewhere in the world, who we may hire via contract (and who might not be a student).
+}}}